HeikoBecker/Lassie/DOCUMENTATION.md

 they can specify further with something like "fully simplify" or "simplify goal and assumptions".

+##### Notes on ChoiceFn
-`ChoiceFn` is special in that it executes logical forms during derivation; the whole of SEMPRE appears to keep derivation and execution of logical forms very separate.
+`ChoiceFn` is special among semantic functions in that it executes logical forms during derivation; the whole of SEMPRE appears to keep derivation and execution of logical forms very separate.
 Making this crossover was surprisingly friction-less and possibly better for running time since it allows us to cull from the parsing derivations that are meaningless.

-##### Notes on ChoiceFn
 `ChoiceFn`, as it is currently implemented, exists in two parts: the semantic function (the actual `ChoiceFn`) and a logical form function `choice` which does the abduction and casting part.
-We are currently forced to wrap logical forms which execute to sets with a function call returning a string because SEMPRE has a limited set of values it can get from executing semantic functions (including strings as StringValue, but not sets).
+We are currently forced to wrap logical forms which execute to sets with a function call returning a string because SEMPRE has a limited set of values it can get from executing semantic functions (e.g. strings as StringValue, but we do not have sets).
 Hence, in the grammar, every call to `ChoiceFn` is done from a category that is uniquely construct-able from a rule having as semantics

     (lambda s (call choice ... (var s) ...))

-We could relax this condition if we had `ChoiceFn` add the `choice` call itself before execution.
+We could relax this condition if we made `ChoiceFn` wrap its child derivation into a `choice` call, and then proceed with execution.